virajshar2000-arch/Viraj_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jRP8sBza8Ko?si=wWM_eP-PgpRf6bJ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- Assembled all the modifications (LED, Piezo Buzzer)
-- IR Distance Sensors never worked because of coding issues, I debugged with my instructors and found the problem
-- Learned how to solder, debug/problem solve, and code in Arduino
-- What you hope to learn in the future after everything you've learned at BSE I hope to figure out how to
+Through my final milestone at Bluestamp, I successfully assembled all hardware modifications, including integrating LEDs and a piezo buzzer into my project.
+While the IR distance sensors initially failed to function due to coding issues, I proactively collaborated with my instructors to debug the system and resolve the underlying problems.
+This hands-on process allowed me to master essential technical skills, such as soldering, complex debugging, and Arduino programming.
+I also learned how to systematically isolate variables when hardware and software conflict, which significantly boosted my engineering confidence.
+Moving forward, I hope to build upon this foundation by exploring advanced embedded systems and applying these skills to more autonomous, intricate robotics projects that challenge my new problem-solving abilities.

 # Second Milestone